Information for New Statistics Freshmen

 Welcome to Statistics at NC State University!

-Congratulations on deciding to become a Statistics Major at NC State.
+Congratulations on deciding to become a Statistics Major at NC State!
 We are excited to begin the process of working with you to reach your educational goals.
 Starting on June 1 you will be able to sign up for Fall classes.
-New Statistics majors have been chosen to participate in the Self-Registration Program, which allows you to register for your classes online before New Student Orientation (which we will still be doing in July, but using an online format).
-The website linked above provides a variety of resources to help you through the process of course enrollment, including tutorials that describe the use of our online registration system.
+New Statistics majors will participate in the Self-Registration Program, which allows you to register for your classes online before New Student Orientation.
+The website linked above provides a variety of resources to help you through the process of course enrollment, including tutorials that describe the use of our online registration system and answers to many questions about AP and IB credits.
 You should already have received from the University three of the four things you need to register for classes: your Unity ID, password, and PIN.
+Use those to login to your MyPack Portal, and review the tutorials to familiarize yourself with the system.
+You will use it regularly for many tasks during your time at NC State.

 The fourth and final thing you need is some guidance in finding the courses you need.
-You will automatically be enrolled in the following courses:
+You have already been enrolled in the following courses:

-- COS 100: Perspectives on Learning (all College of Sciences students take this)
+- COS 100: 2 credit hours.
+Perspectives on Learning (all College of Sciences students take this)

-- ST 114: Statistical Programming (this course is reserved for ONLY freshman Stat majors, so it will be a great opportunity to get to know your cohort for the next few years)
+- ST 114: 3 credit hours.
+Statistical Programming (this course is reserved for ONLY freshman Stat majors, so it will be a great opportunity to get to know your cohort for the next few years)

-- ST 311: Introduction to Statistics (many of you have AP credit for this class)
+- ST 311: 3 credit hours.
+Introduction to Statistics (many of you have AP credit for this class)

-- Math: a calculus course based on the results of your placement exam or AP scores
+- Math: 4 credit hours.
+Most likely a calculus course based on the results of your placement exam or AP scores.
+Most of you will begin with MA 141, MA 241, or MA 242.

 The other sources of help are the academic advisors and undergraduate staff in the Statistics Department.
 Your advisor will be assigned within the next week or two.
 Once that happens, the name of your academic advisor will be found in your MyPack Portal.
 You can contact them by e-mail when you need some help or advice.
 Ms. Angie Lueneburg is the administrative contact for the undergraduate program and can provide answers to many of your questions.
 Finally, Dr. Spencer Muse is the Undergraduate Program Director and is glad to talk to you about any problems or concerns you may have.